data-readiness/data-readiness/index.md

   data and how it will be used in analysis. "
 ---

-Imagine when you are talking about data, you can qualify its readiness.
-Imagine that you can with the use of language get an immediate sense of what investment is required to extract the value from the data.
+In the data sciences, data quality is a prerequisite for success.
+So the fact that we don't have a common language for describing the status of our data is a severe constraint.
+Imagine if, when you are talking about data, you can qualify its readiness.
+Imagine that you can use a few terms to develop an immediate sense of what investment is required to extract the value from the data.

+Data Readiness Levels start
-A major challenge in the data sciences is trying to assess investment required to bring a data set on board.
-Data readiness levels start with the concept of *hearsay data*, data which someone heard is available, so they say it is.
+with the concept of *hearsay data*, data which someone heard is available, so they say it is.
 This is where many projects start.
 They then provide a scale of readiness which is designed to assist decision